richardhj/contao-theme-framework/README.md

 ./vendor/bin/contao-console contao:migrate -n
 ```

-> :information_source: When making changes on the theme manifest, the themes will only be updated on the migrate command.
+> :information_source: The themes will only be updated on the migrate command when making changes on the theme manifest.
 > It is best to add the migrate command to your deployment script (which is a good idea anyway).

 To create the symlink for the public folder, run the following command (this only needs to be done once,